evmts/tevm-monorepo/packages/errors/docs/classes/ValueOverflowError.md

 # Class: ValueOverflowError

-Represents an error that occurs when a value overflow happens during EVM execution.
+Represents an invalid bytecode/contract error that occurs when a value overflow happens during EVM execution.

 Value overflow errors can occur due to:
 - Arithmetic operations that exceed the maximum value limit.